Handwriting-MQP/Parachute-Converter/README.md

 <!--[![Product Name Screen Shot][product-screenshot]](https://example.com)-->

 This repository details the development of a software program aimed at converting handwritten parachute data records from the Natick Army Lab into an analyzable digital format.
 Due to the failure of traditional OCR models to recognize handwritten fractions, a crucial part of the data, we generated a synthetic dataset to specifically fine-tune these models.
-The software utilizes image processing and OCR technologies to trans- late text and replicate the physical document’s layout in a digital format.
+The software utilizes image processing and OCR technologies to trans-late text and replicate the physical document’s layout in a digital format.
 This innovation streamlines data analysis, enhancing the Army’s ability to monitor and understand parachute integrity and lifecycle.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>